programadorViva/mundoviva/codigo-fonte/wp-content/plugins/instagram-feed/README.txt

 You can obtain a new Instagram Access Token on the Instagram Feed Settings page by clicking the blue Instagram login button and then copy and pasting it into the plugin's 'Access Token' field.

 Occasionally the blue Instagram login button does not produce a working access token.
-You can try [this link](https://smashballoon.com/instagram-feed/token/) as well.
+You can try [this link](https://smashballoon.com/instagram-feed/token/?utm_source=wordpress&utm_campaign=sbi) as well.

-2) Your Instagram User ID is incorrect or is from a private Instagram account

-Please double check the Instagram User ID that you are using.
-Please note that your Instagram User ID is different from your Instagram username.
-To find your Instagram User ID simply enter your Instagram username into [this tool](http://www.otzberg.net/iguserid/).

-If your Instagram User ID doesn't show any Instagram photos then it may be that your Instagram account is private and that the Instagram photos aren't able to be displayed.

-3) The plugin's JavaScript file isn't being included in your page
+2) The plugin's JavaScript file isn't being included in your page

 This is most likely because your WordPress theme is missing the WordPress wp_footer function which is required for plugins to be able to add their JavaScript files to your page.
 You can fix this by opening your theme's footer.php file and adding the following directly before the closing </body> tag:

 <?php wp_footer(); ?>

-4) There's a JavaScript error on your site which is preventing the plugin's JavaScript file from running
+3) There's a JavaScript error on your site which is preventing the plugin's JavaScript file from running

 You find find out whether this is the case by right clicking on your page, selecting 'Inspect Element', and then clicking on the 'Console' tab, or by selecting the 'JavaScript Console' option from your browser's Developer Tools.

 If a JavaScript error is occurring on your site then you'll see it listed in red along with the JavaScript file which is causing it.

-5) The feed you are trying to display has no Instagram posts
+4) The feed you are trying to display has no Instagram posts

 If you are trying to display an Instagram feed that has no posts made to it, a loading symbol may be all that shows for the Instagram feed or nothing at all.
 Once you add an Instagram post the Instagram feed should display normally

-6) The shortcode you are using is incorrect
+5) The shortcode you are using is incorrect

 You may have an error in the Instagram Feed shortcode you are using or are missing a necessary argument.